CokieForever/RepoLite/README.md

 While some commands such as `repo sync` or `repo download` are available in a lightened form, many other ones are not, and a few new ones are introduced such as `repo switch` or `repo push`.

+## Installation

+Go to the root folder and run: `pip install .`.
+This will install the tool and put it in your PATH.

 ## Usage

-First run: `python setup.py install`.
-This will install the tool and put it in your PATH.

 In order to use the tool, you will need to put a simple `manifest.txt` file in a folder (preferably empty), containing a simple list of the Gerrit repositories you want to clone: